HeartBeat-SE/HeartBeat-SE-DTM/system-use-cases/heartbeat-system.md

 6. **Update Certificate**

     - Primary Actor: First Responder
-    - Scope: update an expired certificate in order to be able to intervene in case of emergency
+    - Scope: Update an expired certificate in order to be able to intervene in case of emergency
-    - Scenario: the BLSD certificate will expire within a one-month period
+    - Scenario: The BLSD certificate will expire within a one-month period

 The system will automatically calculate the date of expiry and, one month before, it will notify the user to update the certificate.